By RWT

 “My husband, Charlie, he wanted to save young men just like the one who took his life.
 That young man, that young man on the cross, our Savior said, “I forgive them for they know not what they do.”
 That man, that young man, I forgive him.
 I forgive him for they know not what they do.
 I forgive him because it was what Christ did and is what Charlie would do.”

-I sat there stunned, with tears in my eyes, because what she said must have been so hard, when the pain was still so fresh, but it was a beautiful testimony of her faith in God and it was the right way to honor Charlie.
+I sat there stunned, with tears in my eyes, because what she said must have been so difficult, when the pain was still so fresh, but it was a beautiful testimony of her faith in God and it was the right way to honor Charlie.

 It was an amazing day, Charlie Kirk.
-And it was holy.

 “Well done, good and faithful servant!” —Matthew 25:21